xot/ElectraOne/README.md

 Apart from that, anything  goes.
 This means you can freely change controller names, specify value ranges and assign special formatter functions.
 Also, you can remove controls that you hardly ever use and that would otherwise clutter the interface.

+## Resetting the remote script

+Occasionally, the remote script or the Electra One may get in a bad state.

+You can unplug and then replug the Electra One to restart it and continue to use it with the remote script to see if that solves the problem.
+(See below for how to completely reset and remove all existing presets from it.)

+If the remote script appears to have stopped working (typically noticeable if selecting a new device does not upload or change anything on the Electra One) you can reset the remote script by selecting the 'reset slot' on the Electra One (by default this is the last, lower right slot in the sixth bank).

 ## Warning

 **This is *alpha* software.**